AlexsLemonade/scpca-nf/external-instructions.md

 If the same sequencing library was sequenced across multiple flow cells (e.g., to increase coverage), all FASTQ files should be combined into the same folder.
 If a library has a corresponding ADT library and therefore a separate set of FASTQ files, the FASTQ files corresponding to the ADT library should be in their own folder, with a unique run ID.

-## Prepare the metadata file
+## Prepare the run metadata file

-Using `scpca-nf` requires a metadata file as a TSV (tab separated values) file, where each sequencing run to be processed is a row and columns contain associated information about that run.
+Using `scpca-nf` requires a run metadata file as a TSV (tab separated values) file, where each sequencing run to be processed is a row and columns contain associated information about that run.

 For each sequencing run, you will need to provide a Run ID (`scpca_run_id`), library ID (`scpca_library_id`), and sample ID (`scpca_sample_id`).
 The run ID will correspond to the name of the folder that contains the FASTQ files associated with the sequencing run.